tomnaylor/Formula-One-Predictor-and-Stats/README.md

 * [Ergast F1 data API](https://ergast.com/mrd/) was used as the main source of F1 data
 * [Chart.JS](https://www.chartjs.org/) was used to provide interactive charts on the head to head section
 * [Country Flags](https://www.countryflags.io/) was used to provide flag images for circuits and drivers
+* [Date Time function](https://blog.stevenlevithan.com/archives/date-time-format) was used to format date objects

 ### Tools
 * [Git](https://git-scm.com/) and Git desktop was used for version control by utilizing the GitPod program and ATOM integration to commit to Git and Push to GitHub.